IRFM/thermavip/docs/core.md

 The *Core* library provides the base class `VipPluginInterface` used to create custom plugins for the thermavip application.
 This interface has no use if the Core library is used as a 3rd party library in another application.

-Thermavip plugins are standard shared libraires extending the behavior of the program based on Thermavip SDK.
+Thermavip plugins are standard shared libraires extending the behavior of the program based on Thermavip SDK, and are based on Qt [plugin mechanism](https://doc.qt.io/qt-6/plugins-howto.html).
 Usually, thermavip plugins are located in the folder *VipPlugins* next to the thermavip executable.
 Use `vipGetPluginsDirectory()` get the full plugins directory path.
 Plugins are loaded at runtime from the thermavip main() function.
 By default, all shared libraries located inside the plugins directory are loaded.
 You can specify which plugins are loaded and the load order using a `Plugins.ini` file in the plugins directory.
 Example of `Plugins.ini`: